"We are all just walking each other home." -Ram Dass

 What if I do not have insurance or Medicare/Medicaid?

 Please contact our Medicare-certified hospice care agency with any billing or payment questions at 1-800-757-3326.

 The hospice care team surrounds the patient and family with a “circle of care” made up of several professionals focused on providing spiritual, social, emotional and medical support.
 This approach ensures the decision-making process includes the patient and family, allowing greater control over their care.

 Offering a Helping Hand

-Finding hospice care is an important and confusing decision to make.
-You are not alone, we can help you to make the best choices for your care or the care of your loved one.
+Choosing hospice care is an important and sometimes confusing decision to make.
+You are not alone—we can help you to make the best choices for your care or the care of your loved one.